 Each component of executive compensation is determined by the Compensation Committee.
 The Compensation Committee determines what changes, if any, should be made to continuing arrangements, such as base salaries and fringe benefits.
 When determining compensation for the coming year, the Compensation Committee reviews (a) the Company's results for the prior year, (b) the issues that will confront the Company in the coming year, (c) the individual performance of the executive officers, (d) the need to set compensation at levels that promote retention and (e) such other information it deems appropriate.
 After such review, it makes its ultimate determinations based upon its evaluation of such information and its long term experience with the Company.
 While the Compensation Committee receives input from the Chief Executive Officer and Chief Financial Officer and discusses compensation with them, the ultimate decision regarding compensation is solely at the discretion of the Compensation Committee.
-For further information, see "Compensation Discussion and Analysis," above.
+For further information, see the CD&A above.
 The Compensation Committee has the authority to retain consultants to assist with its decisions.
-The Compensation Committee has retained Frederic W. Cook & Co., Inc. ("FWC") as its independent compensation consultant to help the Compensation Committee establish and implement its compensation philosophy, to evaluate compensation proposals recommended by management, and to provide advice and recommendations on competitive market practices and specific compensation decisions for executive officers and directors.
+The Compensation Committee has retained FW Cook as its independent compensation consultant to help the Compensation Committee establish and implement its compensation philosophy, to evaluate compensation proposals recommended by management, and to provide advice and recommendations on competitive market practices and specific compensation decisions for executive officers and directors.
 The Compensation Committee retains and does not delegate any of its exclusive power to determine all matters of executive compensation and benefits, although the CEO and the CFO present compensation and benefits proposals to the Compensation Committee.
-FWC works directly with the Compensation Committee (and not on behalf of management) to assist the Compensation Committee in satisfying its responsibilities and has not undertaken any projects for management.
-For additional description of the Compensation Committee's processes and procedures for consideration and determination of executive officer compensation, see the "Compensation Discussion and Analysis" section of this Proxy Statement.
+FW Cook works directly with the Compensation Committee (and not on behalf of management) to assist the Compensation Committee in satisfying its responsibilities and has not undertaken any projects for management.
+For additional description of the Compensation Committee's processes and procedures for consideration and determination of executive officer compensation, see the CD&A above.